 - The list of projects offered to students joining the programme in 2013 can be seen here

-The DTP also has 13 collaborative PhD projects are available starting in September 2017.
-More information on these projects can be found on the Apply page.
+The DTP also offers industry collaborative studentships, more information on these projects can be found on the Apply page.